graphql/dataloader/README.md

   - *cache*: Default `true`.
 Set to `false` to disable caching, instead creating a new Promise and new key in the `batchLoadFn` for every load.

+  - *cacheKeyFn*: A function to produce a cache key for a given load key.
+    Defaults to `key => key`.
+Useful to provide when JavaScript objects are keys and two similarly shaped objects should be considered equivalent.

 ##### `load(key)`

 Loads a key, returning a `Promise` for the value represented by that key.